test-organization-for/thematic/README.md

 # Thematic

-By running simple commands from the terminal, you can automatically convert regular [WrapBootstrap](http://wrapbootstrap.com) and other HTML/CSS/JS themes and have them integrate into your Rails app so that it plays nicely with the asset pipeline.
+By running straightforward commands from the terminal, you can automatically convert regular [WrapBootstrap](http://wrapbootstrap.com) and other HTML/CSS/JS themes and have them integrate into your Rails app so that it plays nicely with the asset pipeline.

 ## Installation